Non-Discrimination and Harassment Policy

 If a complaint of discrimination or harassment cannot be resolved informally, the complaint will be resolved as follows:

 Complaints Against Students: If the complaint is against a student, the complaint will be resolved within the School’s Judicial System.
-Additional information on this Procedure can be found in the Student’s Rights and Responsibilities section of the Student Handbook. [link]
+Additional information on this Procedure can be found in the Student’s Rights and Responsibilities section of the Student Handbook.

 Based on a review of the report and using a preponderance of the evidence standard, the Provost and Dean (for faculty) or the Director of Human Resources (for staff) will render a decision and specify any sanctions to be imposed.
 Such decision will be final.
 Potential sanctions may include, but are not limited to, warning, censure, education/counseling, disciplinary probation, suspension or termination of employment.

 All complaints will remain as confidential as possible, consistent with the conduct of an effective investigation.
-Should the investigation reveal that unlawful discrimination or harassment has occurred, the School will promptly take whatever corrective action is deemed necessary, to prevent its recurrence and remedy its effects, up to and including discipline or dismissal of any individual who has engaged in such conduct.
+Should the investigation reveal that unlawful discrimination or harassment has occurred, the School will promptly take whatever corrective action is deemed necessary to prevent its recurrence and remedy its effects, up to and including discipline or dismissal of any individual who has engaged in such conduct.
 All employees and students are required to cooperate with School investigations.

-No retaliatory action will be taken against any employee or student who in good faith complains of discrimination or harassment and/or participates in the investigation of a complaint of discrimination or harassment.
+No retaliatory action will be taken against any employee or student who in good faith complains of discrimination or harassment and/or participates in good faith in the investigation of a complaint of discrimination or harassment.
 Any retaliation against a student or employee who makes a complaint in good faith under this Policy will result in disciplinary action against the retaliator, up to and including termination of the retaliator’s employment or academic relationship with the School.
 Conversely, a report made in bad faith will subject the reporting individual to corrective action, up to and including termination or dismissal from the School.

 Other Available Procedures